position Assistant Coach

 Smith was an all-around student-athlete, receiving praise academically and from the OSU strength and conditioning staff as well.
 He picked up ESPN Academic All-America Second Team laurels as a senior to go along with three Academic All-Big Ten and four OSU Scholar-Athlete designations.
 Smith received admission into the Buckeye Power Club, a distinction presented to just one student-athlete annually from each team who exemplifies specific qualities in the weight room – leadership ability, work ethic, winning attitude, attendance and ability to follow instructions.

-Brad and his wife, Carmen, have been married since August 2010 and reside in New Albany with their two daughters, Scarlett and Linden.
+Brad and his wife, Carmen, have been married since August 2010 and reside in New Albany with their two daughters, Scarlett and Linden and their son Mac.
 His uncle, Chris Smith, was a 2000 inductee into the OSU Athletics Hall of Fame.
 Chris was First Team All-American in 1991 and the Big Ten’s Player of the Year and medalist in 1990.